Are campus or classroom tours available?

 Are IAIA’s credits able to transfer to other colleges and universities?

-Yes, the Institute is accredited by both the North Central Association of Colleges and Schools, and the National Association of Schools of Art and Design.
+Yes, the Institute is accredited by the Higher Learning Commission.
 This enables the credits you earned at the Institute to be transferred to other schools of higher education, in accordance with their academic requirements.

 Do you charge tuition to all students?

 Yes, please see the Tuition and Fees area of the site.

 What to Bring to IAIA?

 This is an extensive list, and certainly you do not need everything on it, but it can serve as a checklist and may help you remember some important items, some of which are specific to Santa Fe and the IAIA residence center.

 What kind of weather should I expect in Santa Fe?